Querent-ai/querent-docs/querent/docs/advanced/explore_data_fabric.md

 2. **Limited Precision:** Without understanding the semantics or underlying meaning of the data, keyword searches can return irrelevant results or miss relevant ones that do not include the exact keyword.
 3. **Scalability Issues:** As datasets grow, keyword-based searches can become less efficient and slower, especially when dealing with unstructured data.

-In contrast, your system's Semantic Data Fabric enables:
+In contrast, R!AN's Semantic Data Fabric enables:

 - **Contextual Understanding:** By capturing relationships through graph events and semantic connections, the system can retrieve data based on meaning and context, not just keywords.
 - **High Dimensionality Searches:** Vector events allow for similarity searches and machine learning models that can find patterns and insights beyond the reach of keyword searches.